fabioanh/carpark-ubi/README.md

   of concerns in the application.
 - The scope of the task was very small, hence adding logging was skipped.
 Some `debug` logging could be useful in the business classes.
-Nevertheless, as the endpoints are expected to be called often, having `info` logs in a task like this one doesn't require access logs just to see how the endpoint is called or how the connection queue behaves.
+Nevertheless, as the endpoints are expected to be called often, having `info` logs in a task like this one would overflow the logs with not so useful information.
+This task doesn't require access logs just to see how the endpoint is called or how the connection queue behaves.
-- The chosen documentation method was using Spring RestDocs.
+- The chosen documentation method was Spring RestDocs.
 I like this method because real objects are generated for both requests and responses.
 This method doesn't present the interactive approach that Swagger allows, but having a generated `curl` command available is enough to compensate this missing feature.